evantaur/nf/README.md

 # nf - New File

-Creates a new file with a template based on file extension.
+Creates a new file with a template based on the file extension or template switch.

 installation: